grahampugh/grahampugh.github.io/about.md

 <img align="left" style="margin-right:25px;margin-bottom:50px" src="/assets/images/1506582_561159523982174_1717740710_n.jpg" />

-I am an IT Systems Specialist, currently developing Mac Support and Management strategies for a major British University, and contributing to the development of Open Source Mac Management Software.  .
+I am a Mac Support Specialist, currently living and working in Switzerland, and contributing to the development of Open Source Mac Management Software.  .

 I have a Ph.D. in Geochemistry, and I enjoy the interface between science and computing.
-I place strong importance in understanding and responding to the computing requirements of academics, particularly in scientific disciplines.
+I place strong importance in understanding and responding to the computing requirements of scientists, academics and educators.

 At other times, I like to run, cycle, climb up rock faces and travel the world.